 The best way to avoid the negative impact of dirty evaporator coils is to put preventive measures into place.
 This includes coil coating.
 Coil coating can protect your evaporator coils from corrosion and grime.
 Not only will this make your HVAC unit run more efficiently, but it will protect the coils from gathering airborne particles.
 This leads to the requirement for fewer cleanings and more efficiency.

-Why Your Evaporator Coils Must be Cleaned
+Why Clean A/C Evaporator Coils

 Cleaning evaporator coils at least once per year should be an essential item on your to-do list.
 A dirty evaporator coil means that the air flowing over the coils can hold allergens such as dust and pollen, which is not only dangerous but will decrease their effectiveness and lifespan.

 Cleaning evaporator coils is not too difficult of a process, but you may want to consider hiring an HVAC contractor for professional cleaning.
 This can make it a much less stressful situation and will ensure the cleaning process is done properly.

 If you enjoy a DIY project, then cleaning your evaporator coils is possible.
 Despite this, it can be difficult and you run the risk of damaging the AC components.

 - Step 2: Brush away debris build-up with a soft brush

 - Step 3: If more debris remains, use a soft cloth to wipe away the debris

 - Step 4: Use an air compressor to blow away debris if possible.
 Alternatively, you can use a can of compressed air.